 Layover day with a morning paddle to visit a nearby seal sea lion rookery.
 Get some good pictures of wildlife today.
 The paddling is moderate but we might do a full day of exploring small cove and shallow spots.
 Catch lunch on a stretch of rock out of the wind but with a commanding visit of open water and where we are heading tomorrow.
 Don’t be surprised if the harbour seals follow you all the way back to camp.
 Afternoon activities will include a visit to native beaches and a place where we can stretch our legs in amongst some BIG RED CEDAR TREES.
 Many different passages will be explored with the chance of seeing bears on beaches, deer and otters foraging for food.
 Have a late happy hour and pasta dinner.
 End the day with a small beach fire and a chat about what we say today and what we will see tomorrow.
 A night for star gazing if you up for it.

-Note: This Itinerary will be done in reverse if accommodations are not available on the first night.
+Note: This itinerary will be done in reverse if weather is a factor.